Back to home page click here

 - Don't bother with vitamin supplements.
 If you enjoy normal health and are not sensitive to healthy foods, you probably don't need them and there is no real evidence that they do any good.
 Don't believe me? - then check out the evidence: click here.

 - Walk every day.
 The aim should be to do around 10,000 steps which equates to around 60-90 minutes of walking.
-Using a pedometer on a belt is a good way to monitor this.
+Using a pedometer on a belt or a health band on your wrist or an app on your smartphone are good ways to monitor this.
 On the way to or from work, shops, or meetings, leave the car or public transport a bit short of your destination.
 In the office, use stairs rather than the lift (or elevator, for my American readers).

 - Don't sit around too long.
-Break up your sitting time by walking around at regular intervals.
+Break up your sitting time by walking around at regular intervals (say, every hour).
 At home, do a chore.
 At work, visit a colleague.

 - Limit exposure to the sun.
-Between 11 am and 3 pm, it's better to be in the shade.
+Between 11 am and 3 pm, it's better to be in the shade, especially in hotter countries.
 When in the sun, wear sensible clothing and use appropriate sun factor lotion.
 Never burn.

 - Get enough sleep.
 The amount varies by individual and age, but most people need seven or eight hours a night.
 It's important to go to bed at a regular time and get up at a regular time.
 There is some evidence that people who take a short nap during the day lower the risk of heart disease.

 - Be happy.
 Happiness helps healthiness, especially mental health.
 For many tips on how to be happy click here